JxxxHuo/MatlabR/README.md

 # New MatlabR

 MatlabR is to use R in Matlab, which builds the bridge between Matlab and R. The original git of [brian-lau's MatlabR] (https://github.com/brian-lau/MatlabR) code has too many issues and can not work well and its introduction is too simple.
-I (Jxxx Huo) modified the MatR.m file and wrote a new introduction and demo.
+I modified the MatR.m file and wrote a new introduction and demo.

 MatlabR is based on [Java Rengine](https://github.com/s-u/REngine).
 As its name shown, MatlabR.m code works in Matlab to use R functions.
 In R console, you need to install “Rserve” library package.
 Because “MatlabR” and “Rserve” work in Client-Server mode.
 MatlabR and Rserve can work in either one single computer or two separate ones.
 Thus you can have multiple Matlabs in one or more computers remotely running parallel at the same time to communicate with a single R host.